umashankar-11/Digital-Twin-for-Industrial-equipment/readme.md

 ## Installation

-Ensure you have Python 3.x installed on your system, along with the following dependencies:
+  Python 3.x installed on your system, along with the following dependencies:

 - `numpy` (for numerical operations)

-You can install the required dependencies using pip:
+we can also install the required dependencies using pip:

 ```bash